How to Set Goals in Your Bridal Sewing Business

 There comes a point in business where you realize you cannot keep running on hustle alone.

-If that is you, you are not behind.
-You are not doing it wrong.
+If that’s you, don’t worry, you’re not behind and you’re not doing it wrong.
 But it may be time to pause and ask yourself an important question:

 What do I actually want this business to become?